-Table 1 compares the results returned by EPIC at different supply voltages with the measures on an MSP430G2553 running at 8 MHz.
+Table 1 compares the results returned by the mapper module of EPIC at different supply voltages with the empirically measured ones on an MSP430G2553 running at 8 MHz.
 The error is generally well below 1%.
-The results demonstrate that the information input to the analyzer module is accurate, as a result of the accuracy of the empirical model and the specific mapping between source code and assembly we adopt.
+The results demonstrate that the information to the analyzer module is accurate, as a result of the accuracy of the empirical model and the mapping between source code and assembly we adopt.

-5.2 EPIC with HarvOS
+4.4 EPIC with HarvOS

-We integrate EPIC with HarvOS [9], an existing system support for TPCs.
-HarvOS relies on compile-time energy estimates to insert checkpoint triggers that possibly take a checkpoint whenever a device is about to exhaust the energy.
-The triggers include code to query the current state of the energy buffer for deciding whether or not to checkpoint.
+We integrate EPIC with HarvOS [8], an existing system support for TPCs.
+HarvOS relies on compiletime energy estimates to insert system calls-termed triggers-that possibly execute a checkpoint whenever a device is about to exhaust the available energy.
+The triggers include code to query the state of the energy buffer for deciding whether or not to checkpoint.
 Checkpoints are costly in energy and additional execution time.
-Regardless of whether a checkpoint takes place, these calls represent an overhead anyways, as merely querying the energy buffer does consume energy [41].
+Nonetheless, regardless of whether a checkpoint takes place, these calls represent an overhead, as merely querying the energy buffer consumes energy [43].